 Trek, ride and kayak Torres del Paine’s highlights – plus a few “just for you” additions.
-Hike one of the Park’s quietest trails, horseback ride through the wilderness, kayak pristine rivers and lakes, trek to the French Valley and the Towers lookout.
-Staying each night in our comfortable Riverside Campsite, this is a unforgettable multi sport adventure to entice all outdoorsy types.
+Hike one of the Park’s quietest trails, horseback ride through the wilderness to the Southern Patagonia Ice Field, kayak pristine rivers and lakes, trek to the French Valley and the Towers lookout.
+Staying each night in our comfortable and secluded Riverside Camp, this is a unforgettable multi sport adventure to entice all outdoorsy types.

 • See Grey Glacier and Grey Lake